-Subtract line 32 from line 31, but do not enter an amount less than zero.
-If line 32 is more than line 31, enter zero on line 33.
+Subtract lines 30 and 32 from line 29.
+If the sum of lines 30 and 32 is more than line 29, enter zero on line 33.

 Totaling Payments

 Line 34 - Arizona Income Tax Withheld

 Enter the Arizona income tax withheld shown on the Form(s) W-2 from your employer.
 Do not include income taxes withheld by any other state.
 Attach the Form(s) W-2 to the back of the last page of your return.